pseusys/SeasideVPN/README.md

 Whirlpool to Surface connection:

 1. Whirlpool applies for connection, suggests the fee.
-2. Surface refuses OR server advices a new fee OR server registers payment contract on blockchain + approves.
+2. Surface refuses OR server proposes a new fee OR server registers payment contract on blockchain + approves.
 3. Whirlpool sends another application OR checks blockchain data over the LATEST request and sends connection info.

 Proxy to Surface connection: